What Is Cervical Spondylosis?

 Gait disturbance

-Difficulty walking, sense of instability — alarm sign for cervical myelopathy
+Difficulty walking, a sense of instability — warning sign for cervical myelopathy

 - 08